open-afc-project/openafc/database_readme.md

 contains two ITU maps that are used by the ITM path loss model.
 1) Radio Climate map (TropoClim.txt) and 2) Surface Refractivity map (N050.txt)

 #### **winnforum databases:**
 these are WinnForum databases used by the FS Parser (antenna_model_diameter_gain.csv, billboard_reflector.csv, category_b1_antennas.csv, high_performance_antennas.csv, fcc_fixed_service_channelization.csv, transmit_radio_unit_architecture.csv).
 They provide the data to validate/fix/fill-in the corresponding ULS parameters.
 Two other WinnForum databases (nfa_table_data.csv and rat_transfer/pr/WINNF-TS-1014-V1.2.0-App02.csv) are used by the AFC Engine for near-field adjustment factor calculation for primary/diversity receivers and passive sites respectively.
-Note that the nfa_table_data.csv is generated manually as a simplied version of WINNF-TS-1014-V1.2.0-App01.csv.
+Note that the nfa_table_data.csv is generated manually as a simplified version of WINNF-TS-1014-V1.2.0-App01.csv.
 The use of these databases is described in WINNF-TS-1014 and WINNF-TS-5008 documents.

 ### **Location or procedure to download/acquire these databases**
 * **FS_Database:** Created using FS Script Parser from ULS raw data on FCC website (see details in the ULS Script documentation), RAS database from FCC 47CFR Part 15.407, and ISED's 6GHz DataExtract database on https://ised-isde.canada.ca/site/spectrum-management-system/en/spectrum-management-system-data